Too big to fail: Bank size and concentration

-Bank size, complexity, and interconnectedness with other banks may inhibit the ability of the government to resolve (wind-down) the bank without significant disruption to the financial system or economy, as occurred with the Lehman Brothers bankruptcy in September 2008.
-This risk of "too big to fail" entities increases the likelihood of a government bailout using taxpayer dollars.
+Bank size, complexity, and interconnectedness with other banks may inhibit the government's ability to resolve (wind down) the bank without significant disruption to the financial system or the economy, as occurred with the Lehman Brothers bankruptcy in September 2008.
+The risk of "too big to fail" entities increases the likelihood of a government bailout funded by taxpayer dollars.

 The largest U.S. banks continue to grow larger while the concentration of bank assets increases.
-The largest six U.S. banks had assets of $9,576 billion as of year-end 2012, per their 2012 annual reports (SEC Form 10K).
+The six largest U.S. banks had assets of $9,576 billion as of year-end 2012, according to their 2012 annual reports (SEC Form 10-K).
 The top 5 U.S. banks had approximately 30% of the U.S. banking assets in 1998; this rose to 45% by 2008 and to 48% by 2010, before falling to 47% in 2011.

 This concentration continued despite the subprime mortgage crisis and its aftermath.
-During March 2008, JP Morgan Chase acquired investment bank Bear Stearns.
+During March 2008, JPMorgan Chase acquired the investment bank, Bear Stearns.
 Bank of America acquired investment bank Merrill Lynch in September 2008.
 Wells Fargo acquired Wachovia in January 2009.
 Investment banks Goldman Sachs and Morgan Stanley obtained depository bank holding company charters, which gave them access to additional Federal Reserve credit lines.

 Bank deposits for all U.S. banks ranged between approximately 60–70% of GDP from 1960 to 2006, then jumped during the crisis to a peak of nearly 84% in 2009 before falling to 77% by 2011.

-The number of U.S. commercial and savings bank institutions reached a peak of 14,495 in 1984; this fell to 6,532 by the end of 2010.
+The number of U.S. commercial and savings banks peaked at 14,495 in 1984; it fell to 6,532 by the end of 2010.
 The ten largest U.S. banks held nearly 50% of U.S. deposits as of 2011.